 • Cost: 1BR from $750/month

-• Best for: Deep work, surfers who prefer less crowded line-ups, medium-term stays
+• Best for: Deep work and surfers who prefer less crowded line-ups

 • Time needed: A car is required; services are spread across the municipality

 Puerto Rico has a functioning coworking ecosystem concentrated in San Juan with regional outposts in Aguadilla and Ponce.
-The pricing reflects the island’s mainland-level cost structure — day passes are not cheap by Caribbean standards, but they deliver reliable infrastructure in air-conditioned environments.
+Pricing reflects the island’s mainland-level cost structure — day passes are not cheap by Caribbean standards, but they deliver reliable infrastructure in air-conditioned environments.
+Expect day passes between $30 and $70 and monthly memberships between $200 and $400.

 • Piloto 151 (San Juan): Also offers virtual mailbox services — useful for establishing a legal address under Act 60 without committing to a permanent lease.